peterujah/php-search-controller/README.md

 | START_END_WITH_QUERY     | Finds any values that start with "query" and ends with "query"                    |

-Initalise search class with a method `new SearchController(SearchController::OR)`
+Initialize search class with a method `new SearchController(SearchController::OR)`

 | Search Methods         | Description                                                                         |
 |------------------------|-------------------------------------------------------------------------------------|